lcarbonaro/map-locations/README.md

 ```

 This setup will filter and display only the locations within a 5-mile radius of the user's current location.
 Let me know if you need any more help! 😊

+### Note about "walking distance"
+A 10-minute walk is generally considered to be about a half-mile (0.5 miles) or 800 meters.